-A Union of Professionals - Building Knowledge The Case for Bringing Content into the Language Arts Block and for a Knowledge-Rich Curriculum Core for all Children By E. D. Hirsch, Jr. I am sure that the power of vested interests is vastly exaggerated compared with the gradual encroachment of ideas....
-Soon or late, it is ideas, not vested interests, which are dangerous for good or evil. –J. Consider the following sentence, which is one that most literate Americans can understand, but most literate British people cannot, even when they have a wide vocabulary and know the conventions of the standard language: Jones sacrificed and knocked in a run.
+Cube: Enregistrez des heures en 15 secondes.
+A Union of Professionals - Building Knowledge The Case for Bringing Content into the Language Arts Block and for a Knowledge-Rich Curriculum Core for all Children By E. D. I am sure that the power of vested interests is vastly exaggerated compared with the gradual encroachment of ideas.... –J. Consider the following sentence, which is one that most literate Americans can understand, but most literate British people cannot, even when they have a wide vocabulary and know the conventions of the standard language: Jones sacrificed and knocked in a run.
 Typically, a literate British person would know all the words in the sentence yet wouldn't comprehend it.
 First, we would have to explain that Jones was at bat.
-This may sound like an academic point.
-In the pages that follow, I want to make the following argument: First, that the implicit model currently used to improve reading comprehension is based on faulty, but commonplace, ideas.
+The point of this example is that knowledge of content and of the vocabulary acquired through learning about content are fundamental to successful reading comprehension; without broad knowledge, children's reading comprehension will not improve and their scores on reading comprehension tests will not budge upwards either.
 I. II.